AndySchroder/StaticWire/README.md

 StaticWire is currently available to test as a client with the command line tool `staticIP`.
 Details for installing and using this *alpha* tool are provided below.

+StaticWire provides both IPv4 and IPv6 subnets inside the tunnel.
+You can use StaticWire to host services, or if you don't have IPv6 support provided by your internet service provider, you can use StaticWire as a way to get IPv6 connectivity.

 The command line tool `staticIP` generates a private/public key pair for the tunnel locally and the public key is shared with the rental server to identify the customer.
 When the public key is provided to the rental server, a bitcoin lightning invoice is provided.
 Once the invoice has been paid, tunnel configuration details are provided to the payer.

-This command line tool currently allows for manual *OR* automated payments, but you can't mix the two payment modes currently.
-The rental server's source code is also under testing and development and is not yet ready for public release.

 ### Current limitations: ###

+- IPv4
-- Only supports IPv4.
+    - Only supports renting the `/32` prefix (subnet) size (single IP address).
+- IPv6
-- Only supports /32 prefix sizes (single IP address).
+    - Only supports renting the `/64` prefix (subnet) size (18,446,744,073,709,551,616 IP addresses).
-- Server source code has not yet been published.
+    - Supported _inside_ the tunnel, but not _outside_ the tunnel.
+- The command line tool allows for manual *OR* automated payments, but you can't mix the two payment modes.

 ### Current Terms of Sale (subject to change) ###